rhysd/hgrep/README.md

 - `bat` printer
   - Implementation is battle-tested.
 It is already used by many users on many platforms and terminals
   - The behavior is compatible with `bat` command.
 Its output layout is the same as `bat` command.
 It can load bat's assets cache
+  - Text wrapping is enabled until `--no-wrap` is specified
 - `syntect` printer
   - Performance is much better.
 2x to 4x faster (more match results gets better performance)
   - Output layout is optimized for our use cases.
 For example, a line number at match is highlighted in different color